Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-<<<<<<< HEAD
-#Why Python programming is awesome
+## Why Python programming is awesome
-#What are sets and how to use them
+## What are sets and how to use them
-#What are the most common methods of set and how to use them
+## What are the most common methods of set and how to use them
-#When to use sets versus lists
+## When to use sets versus lists
-#How to iterate into a set
+## How to iterate into a set
-#What are dictionaries and how to use them
+## What are dictionaries and how to use them
-#When to use dictionaries versus lists or sets
+## When to use dictionaries versus lists or sets
-#What is a key in a dictionary
+## What is a key in a dictionary
-#How to iterate over a dictionary
+## How to iterate over a dictionary
-#What is a lambda function
+## What is a lambda function
-#What are the map, reduce and filter function
+## What are the map, reduce and filter function
-0. Squared simple
+0. Squared simple<br>
 mandatory
 Write a function that computes the square value of all integers of a matrix.